 What about families experiencing homelessness?

-We help families who are experiencing homelessness find child care for up to four months at no cost to them.
+We help families who are experiencing homelessness find child care for up to 12 months at no cost to them.
 Child care offers young children experiencing homelessness a safe place to play and learn, healthy food and a chance to make friends.
 Homelessness is not neglect and Child Protective Services (CPS) will not take away your child because you are homeless.
 Click here to learn more about this program.

 State and federal child care subsidies